ScottLogic/practitioners-guides/_pages/guide-reference.md

 layout: post
 banner: turquoise

-title: "Authoring a Practitioner's Guide"
+title: "Format & style reference"
 description: A reference and showcase of the available elements
 summary: This page demonstrates all the available markdown elements we have designed and implemented.
 Look at the source for how to use them, and the output page to see how they look.
 highlights: